Miriam-GS/2627-PlantsVsZombies/enunciados/practica1/practica1_en.md

 |`HARD`   | 5                | 0.2        |
 |`INSANE` | 10               | 0.3        |

 When a zombie appears, the program places it (pseudo-)randomly on one of the rows.
-In order to be able to repeat a given execution, when starting the program, the player can optionally provide a *seed* for the pseudo-random behaviour; if the program is given the same value for the seed on start-up and the player performs exactly the same moves, the exact same execution will be reproduced.
+In order to be able to repeat a given execution, when starting the program, the player can optionally provide a *seed* for the pseudo-random behaviour; if the program is given the same value for the seed on start-up and the player executes exactly the same sequence of commands, the exact same execution will be reproduced.
 If a seed is not provided, one solution is to generate a seed using the system date and time; another is to ask the JRE to choose a seed by creating the object of the `Random` class using the no-argument constructor.

 > [!IMPORTANT]
 > **Important for reproducability and coherent behaviour across different implementations**: the random number generator